AnganMitra/federatedLearn/README.md

-# fFramework for Autonomous Federation for Personalized Learners
+# Framework for Autonomous Federation for Personalized Learners

 ## Federated Personalization for Smart building to provide ambience intelligence